 Use of Information Communication Technology (ICT)

-The rapid growth in the use of mobile phones and other ICTs around the globe (including poor communities and developing areas), has allowed for greater access to information and is changing our modes of communication with each other.
+The rapid growth in the use of ICTs around the globe (including computers, mobile phones and wearable devices), has allowed for greater access to information and is changing our modes of communication with each other.
 ICTs are increasing the voice and participation of citizens and program participants allowing for more inclusive planning and feedback processes.
 ICTs are also opening up access to remote or insecure areas that are otherwise difficult to include in planning or data collection efforts.
 ICTs are also allowing for more innovative approaches to data collection and analysis as well as more rapid processing and aggregation of data.
-For example, ICTs can facilitate ‘real-time’ monitoring and reporting through the use of mobile devices, which can allow for course corrections to a program much earlier.
-This also allows for ‘crowdsourcing’ in which regular citizens are provided with the opportunity to report on their surrounding situation on an open source software platform.
+For example, ICTs can facilitate ‘real-time’ monitoring and reporting through the use of smart devices, which can allow for course corrections to a program much earlier.
+This also allows for ‘crowdsourcing’ in which regular citizens are provided with the opportunity to report on their surrounding situation on an open-source software platform.

-The widespread use of mobile phones is a key part of the technology trend.
-Mobile phones and other handheld devices are allowing for mobile data collection, including SMS-based surveys.
-This is reducing the cost of surveying and improving the quality of data since it requires much less processing.
-Where there is good internet service, data can be uploaded directly to the ‘cloud’ for rapid and easy sharing and compilation.
+The widespread use of smart phones is a key part of the technology trend.
+These devices are allowing for mobile data collection, including SMS-based surveys, which is reducing the cost of surveying and improving the quality of data since it requires much less processing.
+Where there is good internet service, data can be uploaded directly to the cloud for rapid and easy sharing and compilation.

 Data Visualization, Remote Sensing and GPS

 Another M&E trend is the increased use of digital mapping platforms and remote sensing to collect and visualize data.
-Mobile devices, including phones with GPS capabilities are greatly facilitating this as well.
+Smart devices, including those with GPS capabilities, are greatly facilitating this as well.
 This allows observers to record changes in demographics and the natural environment, compare these changes to baseline measurements, and depict them visually.
 Data visualization has become a trend in itself in monitoring and evaluation allowing for greater interaction with the data.

 Big Data

-The employment of the technology described here for M&E does not only facilitate more rapid and accurate quantitative data, but may also be used to generate qualitative data.
-Most mobile phones, for example, have cameras that allow for the capture and uploading of photos and videos in addition to the ability to obtain voice recordings.
+The employment of the technology described here for M&E does not only facilitate more rapid and accurate quantitative data, but may also be used to generate qualitative data such as photos and videos in addition to the ability to obtain voice recordings.

 Challenges